thachp/eventdbx/docs/core-concepts/extensibility.md

 ## Extension envelopes on events

 Writes accept an optional `--metadata` JSON object.
 The server stores it separately as `extensions` so system metadata (Snowflake id, timestamps, issuer) stays distinct from your own hints.
+CLI JSON output folds those namespaced entries into the `metadata` object alongside `created_at` and `event_id` so they are not dropped when you include events; plugin payloads still receive the `extensions` map explicitly.

 - Keys must be namespaced with an `@` prefix (for example `@trace`, `@policy-rule`).
 - The extension map must be a JSON object and is capped at 64 KiB.